 According to the issuer, “You can request a refund for an overpayment through your online account.
 After you choose the account you made the payment to, select ‘Open a Payment Dispute,’ then choose ‘I have a credit balance on my account’ and click ‘continue.’”

 And Capital One advises online that if your issuer doesn’t automatically refund your excess payment, you can write or call it to get it back.
 If you just leave the overpaid amount on the account, it will be treated as an account credit and used to cover any new charges up to the amount of the overpayment.

 It seems, however, that getting a refund isn’t always straightforward.
 According to a complaint the Consumer Financial Protection Bureau received, a consumer overpaid their balance on a BBVA credit card.

 Although the balance on the card statement was only $21, they paid $170 more.
 When they called asking for a refund, the customer service agent assured them that they should get a check in seven to 10 business days.

 When they followed up, BBVA said the money had been credited to their checking account electronically through an intermediary, considering that was the way BBVA received the money.

 BBVA advised the customer to follow up with their bank.
 The representative also mentioned that this happens all the time.
 According to the CFPB database, this complaint was ultimately resolved with an explanation to the complaining consumer.

 Can I cancel a credit card payment if I change my mind?

-[myfinance]What happens if you paid your card balance in full, rather than just the minimum amount due, and have second thoughts about it?
+And what happens if the overpayment happens because you paid your card balance in full, rather than just the minimum payment due, and have second thoughts about it?
 That does not fall under the Truth in Lending Act legal protection for an overpayment.